kevinlondon/kevinlondon.github.io/_drafts/dangerous-python-functions.markdown

 The Command Injection Series
 --------------------------

-The first group of dangerous Python functions revolve around the trusting user-provided input and piping it into a shell.
+The first group of dangerous Python functions revolve around trusting user-provided input and piping it into a shell.